P. 604.822.8781 E. firstname.lastname@example.org

 Chef Clarence is responsible for the provision of all food services at St. John’s College including both the resident meal plan as well as the provision of catering services for events.

 P. 604.827.1874 E. firstname.lastname@example.org

-As a program, projects, and finance manager, I enjoy working with a diverse range of students, staff, faculty, and community members to implement ideas into reality.
+As a program, projects, and finance manager, my main responsibilities include managing the College’s financial health, nurturing development and alumni relationships, and working with a diverse range of students, staff, faculty, and community members to implement project ideas into reality.

 Since 2011, I have been the Principal of St. John’s College, and served as its Associate Principal from 2005-2009.
 After teaching at the University of California, Los Angeles (UCLA) for a decade, I returned to UBC as an Associate Professor of History to help build programs focused on trans-Pacific Canada.
 As a UBC alumni, I received my BA in Honours History, and an MA and PhD in History from Princeton University.